Dan Dakich: Relationship with Bob Knight

 Dakich spent 16 years with Knight, four as a player and twelve as an assistant.
 Dakich said that the reason he stayed so long was because Knight had promised him that he would be Knight's successor at IU.
 Prior to Knight's death however, their relationship had deteriorated.
 In 2017, Dakich said that he had 'lost all respect' for Knight after Knight failed to attend a ceremony honoring the undefeated 1976 IU basketball team.

 Television and radio career

 From 2008 through 2022, Dakich was the host of "The Dan Dakich Show" on Indianapolis radio station WFNI, ESPN radio affiliate, 1070 The Fan.

 Dakich served as a college basketball studio analyst for the Big Ten Network for the 2009–2010 college basketball season.

-Beginning in November 2010, Dakich joined ESPN as a college basketball color commentator and studio analyst, replacing Steve Lavin.
+In November 2010, Dakich replaced Steve Lavin on ESPN as a college basketball color commentator and analyst.
 In 2021, Dakich left ESPN and joined Fox Sports' OutKick as a host.

 In January 2024, Dakich started hosting a weekday radio show on WXNT AM in Indianapolis.